thoughtspot/ts-chart-sdk/example/custom-leaflet-chart/README.md

 ## Implementing the renderChart
 In this section we will be setting up `renderChart` function with the chartModel context.
 1. Clear the content inside the `renderChart` function.
-2. Create a `render(ctx:CustomChartContext)` function which will deal with leaflet setup with the basic tile that we will taking from openstreetmap and passing dataModel in leaflet.Implement below code snippet for render function:
+2. Create a `render(ctx:CustomChartContext)` function which will deal with leaflet setup with the basic tile that we will taking from openstreetmap and passing dataModel in leaflet.
+Implement below code snippet for render function:
 ```ts
 const render = (ctx: CustomChartContext) => {
   const chartModel = ctx.getChartModel();